German language: German Sprachraum

-As a result of implemenation of the Oder–Neisse line and ensuing expusion and ethnic cleansing in post-war Poland, the German Sprachraum significantly shrank, as well as by dissolution of the large German-speaking areas in Bohemia and Moravia.
-Former German-speaking exclaves of East Prussia, the Free City of Danzig an the Memelland ceased to exist, while Francization in Alsace and Lorraine removed use of German in these areas.
+As a result of implementation of the Oder–Neisse line and ensuing expulsion and ethnic cleansing in post-war Poland, the German Sprachraum significantly shrank, as well as by dissolution of the large German-speaking areas in Bohemia and Moravia.
+Former German-speaking exclaves of East Prussia, the Free City of Danzig and the Memelland ceased to exist, while Francization in Alsace and Lorraine removed use of German in these areas.

 German is a co-official language of the following countries: